rwynn/monstache-site/src/config.md

 	string (default "")

 	The file path to load a script from.
 Use this or an inline script but not both.
 Can be a path relative to the directory monstache is executed from or an absolute path.

+## pipeline

+[] array of TOML table (default `nil`)

+When pipline is given monstache will pass the MongoDB document into the script before indexing into Elasticsearch.
+See the section [Middleware](../advanced/#middleware) for more information.

+!!! note ""

+	#### namespace

+	string (default "")

+	The MongoDB namespace, db.collection, to apply the script to.
+If you omit the namespace the mapping function with be applied to all documents.

+	#### script

+	string (default "")

+	An inline script.
+You can use TOML multiline syntax here.
+The function should take 2 arguments, a namespace and a boolean ndicating whether or not the data is a change stream.
+	The function should return an array of aggregation pipeline stages.
+Note, for change streams the root of the pipeline will be the change event with a field `fullDocument` representing the changed doc.
+You should alter your pipeline stages according to this boolean.
+Monstache needs the change event data so do not replace the root of the document in your pipeline for change streams.

+	#### path

+	string (default "")

+	The file path to load a script from.
+Use this or an inline script but not both.
+Can be a path relative to the directory monstache is executed from or an absolute path.

+## pipe-allow-disk

+boolean (default `false`)

+Add this flag to allow MongoDB to use the disk as a temporary store for data during aggregation pipelines

 ## graylog-addr